-As Pool Service Professionals in Perth, we often get asked by our clients what pool chemicals do they need, and how much?
+As Pool Service Perth professionals, we often get asked by our clients what pool chemicals do they need, and how much?
 Well…

 Pool water chemistry can be the most difficult to understand and often pool owners can get this horribly wrong.
 Adding the right amount of pool chemicals keeps your water balanced and protects your pool equipment from damage due to high levels of chemical imbalance.
 Balanced pool water is essential when maintaining a safe and clean environment for the pool to swim in.